 Born in South Devon, he lived there and in Cornwall until going to university.
 At university, he developed an interest in folk music and was involved with the running and compering of two folk clubs.
 He moved to Portsmouth in 1977, continuing his interests by supporting various local clubs in the area and also joining the local morris side.
 He was ‘pressed’ into the Shanty Men about 1984.
-Down the years he has also been a member of 4-part Harmony group ‘Ramskyte’ and currently performs as the duo ‘Wholehearted’ with John Bartlett, and also with the addition of Derek Wheeler as ‘Three Rounds Blank’ .
+Down the years he has also been a member of Harmony group ‘Ramskyte’, performed as a duo ‘Wholehearted’ with John Bartlett, and also with the addition of the late Derek Wheeler as ‘Three Rounds Blank’ .
 He has developed a bit of a side-line doing backing vocals for other people’s CDs, in particular for Mike Nicholson and Peter (Big Pete) Collins from Sussex.
 He has (very) occasionally been known to write songs, and the group currently perform a couple of them.

 After having been a founder member of the group, Pete re-joined the group in 2004.
 Pete has been singing in Folk Clubs, either solo or in various duo's and groups, since 1973.
 He is a much respected M.C. formerly at the Railway Folk Club in Portsmouth where he was a resident for many of it's last 20 years.
 His roots are firmly in English Traditional song, from the close harmony groups ‘Long Felt Want’ (with Tom Lewis) and ‘The Portsmouth Shanty Men’ and then ‘Cantoris’, contributing throughout the range but most distinctively in the warm harmonies at the high end.
 He collaborated with Portsmouth Shanty Men to produce, ‘Mutiny 1797 - Songs from the Spithead & Nore Mutinies’ for the 100th anniversary exhibition at Portsmouth’s City Museum.
 He was selected by Johnny Collins for his ‘Shanties and Songs of the Sea’ album where he provided a contrast by leading the softer and more reflective songs.